zeekay/requisite/README.md

 ```

 ## Modules
-Requiste allows you to structure your code into [CommonJS (Node.js)
+Requiste allows you to structure your code using [CommonJS (Node.js)
 modules][commonjs].
-From a given starting point or entry module, requisite will trace your
+From a given starting point or entry module, requisite will
-application's dependencies and bundle all `require`'ed modules together.
+trace your application's dependencies and bundle all `require`'ed modules
-Requiste's `require` supports asynchronous loading of assets/modules when an
+together.
+Requiste's `require` supports asynchronous loading of assets/modules
-optional callback argument is provided.
+when an optional callback argument is provided.

 ```javascript
 // foo.js